mharen/mharen.github.io/_posts/2011/2011-11-07-profanity-in-technical-presentations.md

 Crap, indeed.
 Then, this happened:

-{% imagesize /assets/2011/scott.png:img alt='a reply from Schott Hanselman @ 12:08 AM that reads "Topic: Profanity in Tech Presentations and Business", a reply from Michael Haren to Scott @ 12:17 AM that reads "Unfortunately.
-I've locked as myself into "Ponies", but Ill think about your topic, too.
+{% imagesize /assets/2011/scott.png:img alt="a reply from Schott Hanselman @ 12:08 AM that reads 'Topic: Profanity in Tech Presentations and Business', a reply from Michael Haren to Scott @ 12:17 AM that reads 'Unfortunately.
+I've locked as myself into 'Ponies', but Ill think about your topic, too.
 It's a bit difficult to follow the master, but I'lI take it somewhere :).
-Thanks!", and a reply from Scott to Michael @ 12:20 AM that reads "Ponies that cuss.
-GO."' %}
+Thanks!', and a reply from Scott to Michael @ 12:20 AM that reads 'Ponies that cuss.
+GO.'" %}

 Who am I to deny one of my personal tech heroes, [Scott Hanselman](http://www.hanselman.com/blog/)?